flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

       Validators.and(<Validator<String>>[
         Validators.num(Validators.lessThan(70), (_) => 'La edad debe ser numérica.'),

-        /// Include your own custom `FormFieldValidator` function, if you want
+        /// Include your own custom `Validator` function, if you want.
         /// Ensures positive values only.
-We could also have used `Validators.greaterThanOrEqualTo(0)` instead (String? val) {
+We could also have used `Validators.greaterThanOrEqualTo(0)` instead.
+        (String? val) {
             if (val != null) {
               final int? number = int.tryParse(val);